top of page

 Teaching & Research Development

 As a lifelong learner, I'm passionate about teaching and learning that enables growth, collaboration, and impact across teams and communities.
 I’ve built Research Communities of Practice and led Innovation Labs and Human-Centered Design workshops.
 I’ve taught classes on bartering as a social and economic practice and taught art, movement, and financial literacy classes in the disability community.
-I’ve also developed and taught undergraduate critical writing and sociology courses on health, gender, disability, and research methods using a range of modalities such as, online, self-paced, case-based, and peer-to-peer approaches, to support different learning styles.
+I’ve also developed and taught undergraduate critical writing and sociology courses on health and medicine, disability studies, and research methods using a range of modalities such as online, self-paced, case-based, and peer-to-peer approaches, to support different learning and thinking styles.

 Navigating Gender Norms and Disability Disclosure: Toward Inclusive Policy and Practice.
 Fannon, Tara.
 Working Paper.